kristjankorjus/cv/README.md

 # Books
 * 2014, Matemaatika õhtuõpik, http://6htu6pik.ut.ee/

+# Programming languages
+* More than 20 days of experience: Python, C++, Matlab, VB.net, R, SQL
+* Less than 20 days of experience: CUDA, javascript

+# Mark-up languages and other technologies
+* bash, latex, HTML, CSS, XML, json

 # Awards
-* 2013, winner of „Teaduse ja tehnoloogia populariseerimine trükisõna abil”,
+* 2013, winner of „Teaduse ja tehnoloogia populariseerimine trükisõna abil”
+* 2013, HTG auhind
+* 2013, TÜ auhind

 # Other articles and blog posts
 * 2016, How friendly is your AI?
 It depends on the rewards, Robohub.org, http://robohub.org/how-friendly-is-your-ai-it-depends-on-the-rewards/